 203-A, 203-C, 203-D: Yes.
 This is the simple, obvious, and necessary change.
 The old election dates should be updated.
 My question is whether the charter should include them directly or just defer to state law?

-203-B, 701: If Carol is in favor of this, then I guess I could reluctantly go along.
+203-B, 701: If Carol is in favor of this, then .
+Carol has remained studiously neutral, but I've come to the conclusion that I disagree either way.
 I like the fact that the Town Clerk's authority is independent of the Select Board and the Town Administrator.

 203-D: Is there a legal requirement that this happens so quickly?
 It seems to me that a slightly slower transition would be useful.
 Why not Jan 1?
 Not changed: Not a big deal, but I would still like a longer period between being elected and assuming office.
 Jan 1 sounds like a good idea.